-- to copy, distribute, display, and perform the work
+- to copy, distribute, display, and perform the Materials

 under the following conditions:

 - Attribution.
-You must attribute the work in the manner specified by the author or licensor.
+You must attribute the Materials in the manner specified below (see Attribution).

 - Noncommercial.
-You may not use this work for commercial purposes.
+You may not use the Materials for commercial purposes.

-For any reuse or distribution, you must make clear to others the license terms of this work.
+For any reuse or distribution, you must make clear to others the license terms of the Materials.
 Any of these conditions can be waived if you get permission from the copyright holder.
 Your fair use and other rights are in no way affected by the above.
 Click here to read the full licence.